kalviumcommunity/S58_Ram_BeanQuest/README.md

-# BrewVista - Your Passport to Coffee Exploration!
+# BeanQuest - Your Passport to Coffee Exploration!

 Welcome to BrewVista, where we believe every cup of coffee tells a story.
 Our online coffee seller platform is dedicated to curating an unparalleled coffee experience for enthusiasts and connoisseurs alike.
 Step into a world where coffee isn't just a beverage; it's a journey of discovery, flavor, and connection.